Section 4: Finances

 Financial Status of the Library

-Board responsibility: The Board shall remain aware of the financial condition of the Library.
+Board responsibility: The Board shall be fully informed of the financial condition of the Library.

-Librarian responsibility: The Librarian shall provide a report of budget status and expenditures at each Board meeting.
-The Librarian shall supply facts and figures to the Board to aid in interpreting the Library’s financial needs.
+Library Director responsibility: The Director shall provide a report of budget status and expenditures at each Board meeting.
+The Director shall supply facts and figures to the Board to aid in understanding the Library’s financial needs.

 Board responsibility: The Board shall present the budget to the general public, shall explain and defend it, shall help to secure adequate funds for staff and services, and shall explore ways of increasing the Library’s revenue stream through exploration of other resources and taking advantage of all available means of cooperating with other Libraries.

-Librarian responsibility: The Librarian shall assist the Board in cooperating with other libraries and shall call the Board’s attention to ways of augmenting the budget.
+Library Director responsibility: The Director shall assist the Board in cooperating with other libraries and shall call the Board’s attention to ways of augmenting the budget.

-Joint responsibility: The Librarian shall work with the Board in interpreting budget and financial needs to public officials and the public.
-The Board and the Librarian shall see that complete and accurate records concerning finances, personnel, property inventory, and annual reports are on file at the Library.
+Joint responsibility: The Library Director shall work with the Board in explaining budget and financial needs to the public.
+The Board and the Director shall see that complete and accurate records concerning finances, personnel, property inventory, and annual reports are on file and available at the Library.

-Under this instrument, the Board of Library Trustees of the Matteson Area Public Library creates its Investment Policy.
+Under this instrument, the Board of Library Trustees of the Matteson Area Public Library District creates its Investment Policy as is allowed under the Public Funds Investment Act 30 ILCS 235.
 It is the policy of the Library to invest all funds under the Library’s control in a manner which will provide the highest investment return using authorized instruments, while meeting the Library’s daily cash flow demands and in conformance with all State statutes governing the investment of public funds.

 This Policy shall apply to all investments entered into on or after the effective date of this instrument.